HBarleta/Project-Week-2/README.md

 Features under construction:
 * Live deployment with Heroku
 * Client access to Database for quick and easy price/menu adjustments utilizing a secure Login page and form
-* Email signup for excuslive promotional offers
+* Email signup for exclusive promotional offers
 * Interactive menu with pictures and details of featured dishes

 Landing page demo